Airbus Industrie Flight 129

-Airbus Industrie Flight 129 was an Airbus Industrie A330-321 test flight that ended in a crash on 30 June 1994 at Toulouse-Blagnac Airport, killing all seven people aboard.
+Airbus Industrie Flight 129 was a test flight of an Airbus Industrie A330-321 that ended in a crash on 30 June 1994 at Toulouse–Blagnac Airport, killing all seven people aboard.
 The last test flown was to certify the plane's takeoff capability with a single engine failure.
 It was the first fatal accident involving an Airbus A330 as well as the first hull loss of the type.
-It remained the only fatal accident involving an A330 until the crash of Air France Flight 447 on 1 June 2009.